utkarshcmu/grafana.org/content/blog/2017-05-09-Github-analytics.md

 - Look at project history in terms of comments (can be a measure of community engagement)
 - See how different labels trend over time.
 - Look at distributions (histograms) on the number of issues or comments created per user.
 Are there a few very active users that represent 70% or 90% of all issues & comments?
-- How long does PRs stay open?
+- How long do PRs stay open?
 - How long do issues stay unresponded?

 ## Why Elasticsearch?

 Elasticsearch is not only a document search DB.
 Its real power is in the kinds of aggregations you can do.
 This is why Elasticsearch has become such a great tool for log analytics or data analytics in general.
-It's not ideal for the high volume & high-resolution time series workloads that most time series databases can handle but for data with high cardinality (like documents with usernames, issue numbers) it can really shine.
-It also allows you do ad hoc filtering in a way that time series would not allow as it would require a unique time series for every possible filter condition & value.
+It's not ideal for the high volume & high-resolution time series workloads that most time series databases can handle, but for data with high cardinality (like documents with usernames, issue numbers, etc) it can really shine.
+It also allows you do ad hoc filtering in a way that time series would not allow, as it would require a unique time series for every possible filter condition and value.

-## The GitHub API crawler
+## The GitHub API Crawler

-So a few weekends ago I had some left over programming energy and spent a few hours hacking together this [node.js app](https://github.com/torkelo/github-to-es) that uses the GitHub API to crawl all issues & comments which it then saves as separate documents in Elasticsearch.
+So a few weekends ago I had some left over programming energy and spent a few hours hacking together this [node.js app](https://github.com/torkelo/github-to-es) that uses the GitHub API to crawl all issues and comments which it then saves as separate documents in Elasticsearch.

 It stores them in Elasticsearch with this index mapping: